Skip to main content

+Crowns are typically used when a tooth needs full coverage and reinforcement.
 In some cases, your dentist may rebuild part of the tooth with a core material before placing the crown.
 A root canal is only needed if the nerve is infected or exposed—not just because you’re getting a crown.
-So how do you know which one you’ll need?

 When Will You Need a Crown or a Filling